rspack-contrib/rsbuild-plugin-type-check/README.md

 const defaultOptions = {
   typescript: {
     // set 'readonly' to avoid emitting tsbuildinfo,
-    // as the generated tsbuildinfo will break fork-ts-checker
+    // as the generated tsbuildinfo will break ts-checker-rspack-plugin
     mode: "readonly",
     // enable build when using project reference
     build: useReference,